Appalachian Trail, Jarrard Trail, and Slaughter Creek Trail Loop

-Appalachian Trail, Jarrard Trail, and Slaughter Creek Trail loop: the hike
+Jarrard Trail, Appalachian Trail and Slaughter Creek Trail loop: the hike

 The Appalachian Trail rolls elevation over the next mile, descending several gaps and climbing several summits before reaching a junction with the Freeman Trail, a popular loop route around Blood Mountain, at 2.6 miles.
-Several level backpacking camp sites sit left of the trail.
+Several level backpacking campsites sit left of the trail.
 The hike continues gaining elevation on the Appalachian Trail, reaching the Slaughter Creek Trail at 3 miles.

 Want to stay the night?
 Camp at the popular, and often busy, Lake Winfield Scott campground (fees – view reservation info).

-More adventure in the Blood Mountain area
+More adventures in the Blood Mountain Wilderness

 Check out our Blood Mountain hiking, backpacking and camping guide for more of our favorite day hikes and backpacking adventures in the Blood Mountain Wilderness.

 Appalachian Trail, Jarrard Trail, and Slaughter Creek Trail: Directions & Details